usenocturne/nocturne/README.md

 ## How To Use

 To run Nocturne on your Car Thing, you will need a host device tethered to it, such as a Raspberry Pi, Windows PC, or Linux PC, along with a Spotify Premium account.
-For flashing your Car Thing, you can use the web-based [Terbium](https://terbium.app/), a tool designed for quick and easy setup via a compatible browser.
-If Terbium is not working for you, then you can use  [superbird-tool](https://github.com/thinglabsoss/superbird-tool) to manually flash the required image to their device.
+To flash your Car Thing, you can use the web-based flashing tool, [Terbium](https://terbium.app/), a tool designed for quick and easy setup with a compatible browser.
+If Terbium is not working, then you can use [superbird-tool](https://github.com/thinglabsoss/superbird-tool) to flash the image to your Car Thing.

 ### Flashing the Spotify Car Thing